james-t-larson/neutral-times-api/taskell.md

 ## To Do

+- Request validation should happen in before parsing the request.
 - Fix tests, get pre-commit hook working, even when another person pulls the project
 - Add admin endpoint for to trigger article generation job
 - BUG: Multiple articles are created with same article title, but different content